ophwsjtu18/ohw21s/circle/readme.md

 |:-----|:----:|-----:|
 |yi|er|san|

+---
 ## Homework
 This is the original picture.
 ![Original pic](http://i1.hdslb.com/bfs/archive/70bf163cec3d7373d47bf624353fa2c7362158c9.jpg)

-- To show this pic, you may use python with the following code:
+- **To show this pic, you may use python with the following code:**
 ```python
 import cv2